dikshab/Machine-Learning/README.md

-"This repository contains the programming exercises from  the Machine Learning course taught by Andrew Ng. "
+This repository contains the programming exercises from  the Machine Learning course taught by Andrew Ng.